AdityaGhai/IPL_Data_analysis/ReadMe.md

 ## Steps:
 - ### Data Collection:
-    Scrapped all the data regarding match and world cup from www.espncricinfo.com using Beautifull Soup library of Python.
+    Scrapped all the data regarding IPL match from www.espncricinfo.com using Beautifull Soup library of Python.

 - ### Data Transformation:
     Performed initial data cleaning after scrapping such as player name correction, match id linking etc. using Pandas.